michancio/ESP32-Smart-Controller/README.md

 # Note

-- Please remeber to use the latest NTP Client library created by Taranais [https://github.com/taranais](https://github.com/taranais).
-This library is provide much more methods then original (ie. getFormattedDate()).
+- Please remeber to use the latest NTP Client library created by Taranais [https://github.com/taranais/NTPClient](https://github.com/taranais/NTPClient).
+This library provide additional methods then original (ie. getFormattedDate()).
+For example to retrive data you can use formattedDate = timeClient.getFormattedDate();